 About the Fellowship & Application Requirements

 The Center on the Developing Child’s Djokovic Science and Innovation Fellowship is a one-year fellowship that supports the dissertation research of Harvard University doctoral students whose independent research aligns with the mission of the Center, which is to drive science-based innovation that achieves breakthrough outcomes for children facing adversity.
 It provides a stipend and a series of thematic and skill-building workshops to help students grow both intellectually and professionally, with the goal of preparing the next generation of leaders to catalyze innovation that impacts the early childhood field.
 Award decisions are made in the Spring, and the fellowship begins the following Fall.
 All Harvard University doctoral students from the biological and social sciences as well as the professional schools are eligible to apply.

-Each Djokovic Fellow is asked to identify a Harvard faculty mentor whose responsibilities include providing input on the fellowship year work plan and helping to identify an interdisciplinary group of university faculty to provide feedback at the fellow’s capstone presentation.
+Each Djokovic Fellow is asked to identify a Harvard faculty mentor whose responsibilities include providing input on the fellowship year work plan and helping to identify an interdisciplinary group of university faculty to provide feedback at the fellow’s capstone academic roundtable presentation.
 There is an expectation that significant progress will be made on the fellow’s research during the year; specific benchmarks will be determined individually with input from the faculty mentor.
 The mentor will need to be an on-site Harvard professor to maximize engagement and participation for the duration of the fellowship year.

 Candidates should have excellent academic records and defined research interests related to early childhood health, learning, and behavior.
 Priority will be given to candidates whose work aligns with the Center’s mission, crosses disciplinary boundaries, and offers promising new thinking in support of the healthy development of children and their families.

 “This collaboration between the Novak Djokovic Foundation and the Center on the Developing Child at Harvard University … will strengthen the body of research in early childhood development and education and ensure we nurture the next generation of leaders in this field.”

 –Alberto Lidji, Global CEO, Novak Djokovic Foundation